 My baking journey started in 2016 and at the time, it was just something to do as I struggled to transition from working for companies over 25 years to running a business of my own.
 Who knew a job loss would lead to running two businesses, starting Rose to the Rescue with the intent of working with small businesses that needed a rescue with their administrative tasks.
 I am grateful to have worked with quite a few businesses so far, and some are now my Fiscotti fans.

 The fiscotti cookies really came out of nowhere.
 In fact, baking was not something I was good at.
 If my mom was alive, she would tell you that I wasn't a big fan of following recipes.

 But one day, I called my aunt and asked her if she would share a recipe for the Italian Anise biscotti as she used to bake them for family functions over the Christmas holidays.
-My mom used to make them too, but she has been gone for quite a few years, making me miss these cookies even more because when I ate them, it would remind me of the good old days.
+My mom used to make them too, but she has been gone for quite a few years, making me miss them even more because when I ate them, it would remind me of the good old days.

 Many have asked why the name "fiscotti" and not "biscotti" - well, it's simple.
 My last name starts with an F so I thought I'd change it up a bit...

 Now...I want you, your friends and family to try the Fiscottis too!
 You will have to judge for yourself as they make for the perfect gift for any occasion.

 FUN FISCOTTI FACT!